|

 What are the Different Types of Sushi?

-The one thing I was very skeptical about was ordering my sushi dish at a restaurant.
-The majority of them have traditional Japanese names and terms that I didn’t know about.
+The one thing I was very unsure about was ordering my first sushi dish.
+The majority of them have traditional Japanese names and terms that I didn’t understand.
 So, I did some research the day before and sorted out the one that caught my attention the most.

 Nigiri

-As for the fish topping, it includes a plethora of options like salmon, eel, shrimp, and even octopus.
+There are many choices for the fish toppings, including options like salmon, eel, shrimp, and even octopus.
 For a non-traditional approach and to make the dish more palatable, some of them come with a seared, grilled, or deep-fried piece of seafood on top of the rice.

 Makizushi

 This type of sushi is served in a seaweed cone with the same kind of filling that you get in a Makizushi.
-More than the Japanese descent, this has influences from western cultures, hence the difference in the appearance.
+This cone-shaped roll has influences from western cultures, hence the difference in the appearance.

 Inarizushi